 inherent in asking a third party, (i.e. the Judge/Chancellor/Jury), to make a

-• Especially in family law mediations, (but in any cases
+decision for you; and - Especially in family law mediations, (but in any cases

 where a future relationship is expected between the parties) encourage better